mjtiv/llm-hallucination-mitigated/README_LLM_Ver1.0.md

 ## 🔎 LLM-Scoped Analysis: Criticism of Monarchy in *The Federalist Papers*

 This table demonstrates a structured example of how `.aix` files can be paired with scoped memory analysis.
 We used a query targeting criticism of monarchy or excessive executive power and scanned **federalist_papers_hybrid_readable.aix** for specific language patterns.
+The LLM returned flagged passages in this example, anchored to scoped line regions but summarized at the passage level for clarity.
 ### Search Parameters:
 - **Keywords:** "monarch", "king", "crown", "despot", "tyranny", "tyrant", "arbitrary", "absolute power", "executive", "unchecked"
 - **Method:** Each match was extracted with line numbers, cited raw text, and a short **LLM interpretation**